CNMSwarmTeam/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

             - if it receives too many obstacle calls
               + try going to the next point
           + Check to see if we are alternating (AKA Searching Left or Searching Right)
-            - This changes how the Rover Responds the obstacle
+            - This changes how the Rover Responds to the obstacle
             - Will always try to rotate INWARDS based on its search pattern
               + Derives a point based on this information to rotate to
         - Once It has rotated